 |Etienne Bernard, Head of Transaction Services Origination, EMEA, RBS|

+Banks are responding to regulators’ demands by becoming more streamlined – automating processes and innovating to make their balance sheet as efficient as possible.
+Only the most agile banks will thrive in the heavily regulated, post crisis, landscape.
 The first and most obvious benefit of beefed-up regulations is a safer and more robust banking system.
-Local, European and global rules are raising banks capital buffers, cutting leverage and increasing transparency.
-They are ensuring banks fulfil their primary duty safeguarding deposits.
+Local, European and global rules are raising banks’ capital buffers, cutting leverage and increasing transparency.
+They are ensuring banks fulfil their primary duty – safeguarding deposits.